 Short-term capital gains

 Crypto traders who sell their cryptocurrency sold within one year of acquisition are subjected to short-term capital gains tax.
-Short-term capital gains are applied for tax purposes and are subject to the ordinary income tax rates.
+Short-term capital gains are applied for tax purposes and are subject to the ordinary income tax rate, learn more from this expert cryptocurrency coach.

 Long-term capital gains